PhiZone/player/README.md

 | Editor mode                                       | 2.0.0   |                                                                                                                                          |                     | 编辑模式                         |
 | Sceneplex                                         | 2.1.0   | UML/DSL for fully-customizable scenes                                                                                                    |                     | 场景综合演绎                     |

 <sup>1</sup> Support for fragment shaders is partial, due to WebGL relying on an older version of GLSL.
+<sup>2</sup> The app currently shows up for `application/zip` and `application/octet-stream` files.
+This is not the desired behavior and is subject to change.

 A version is reached whenever at least one feature from this version is marked as `🚧 Working`, and all features from the previous versions are marked as `✅ Done`.
 A version is released only when all features from this version and the previous versions are marked as `✅ Done`.